sophea/spring-micro-service/README.md

 # spring-micro-service
-backend springboot microservices using GKE
+backend springboot microservices and deploy into GKE

 ==== Deploy docker micro-services into GKE====